Practical Ways You Can Take to Avoid Being Kidnapped on Safari.

 Uganda is and remains one of the Safest Countries in Africa for Tourists to Visit:

-One does not want to minimalize the horrible incident.
-It is and has not been the norm in Uganda.
-It has, however, been a wake-up call to all involved in Tourism, and added layers of security had been added throughout the country, both within and outside of Parks.
+One does not want to minimize the horrible incident, which is not normal in Uganda.
+However, it has been a wake-up call to all involved in Tourism.
+Layers of security had been added throughout the Country, both within and outside of Parks.

-Hopefully, this information has been of help to you – enjoy the Pearl of Africa, I have since 1992…jon
+Hopefully, this information has been of help to you – enjoy the Pearl of Africa; I have since 1992…jon